 - It is a traditionally challenging course for undergraduate students.

-- An OLA offers students in your course the perspective of an experienced student in class discussions.
+- An OLA offers students in your course the perspective of an experienced student.

 - Through a peer tutoring model, OLAs can and build community among online students.

 - It can help expose students to tutoring who may not seek it otherwise.

 - OLAs are CAPS employees and thus your department does not inquire any cost in you having one for your course.